hhoppe/resampler/README.md

 - Filters are assumed to be [separable](https://en.wikipedia.org/wiki/Separable_filter).
 - Although `resize` implements prefiltering, `resample` does not yet have it (and therefore may have aliased results if downsampling).
+- Differentiability is only with respect to the grid values, not wrt the resize shape, scale, translation, or the resampling coordinates.